Panic Room: Pre-production

-Filming
+Casting and filming

 Casting began in 2000, with Nicole Kidman and Hayden Panettiere cast as Meg and Sarah Altman, the film's mother and daughter.
 Forest Whitaker, Jared Leto, and Dwight Yoakam were also cast as the film's burglars.
 In December 2000, before the start of filming, Panettiere left the project, and was replaced by Kristen Stewart.
 Filming began in January 2001.
 Shortly after the start of filming, cinematographer Darius Khondji was fired from the film.
 Khondji said he was fired after a conflict with a crew member that he did not want to name, but David Fincher said he and Khondji could not agree "on aspects of production".
 Much of the film was already planned in pre-production, and Khondji could not be given flexibility.
 Fincher replaced Khondji with Conrad W. Hall, with whom he found "a balance".
 Khondji said he supported Hall as his replacement.

 After two weeks of filming, at the end of January 2001, Kidman was injured on set.
 An x-ray revealed a hairline fracture underneath one of her knee joints.
 The fracture was an injury from Kidman's filming of Moulin Rouge!
 (2001), and the fracture had never fully healed.
 When Kidman left the project, Fincher continued filming scenes that did not include her character.
 During the same time of Kidman's departure, the Writers Guild of America and the Screen Actors Guild were threatening to strike over contractual disputes, so Fincher was pressured to re-cast the role of Meg Altman before it took place.
 Since the film was early in production, Fincher was ready to shut down, but the studio wanted to continue production and find a replacement.
 If the studio had shut down production permanently, it would have collected $3 million from insurance.
 If production was shut down then restarted, it would cost the studio $10 million, necessitating a quick replacement for Kidman.
 Rumored actors included Sandra Bullock, Angelina Jolie, and Robin Wright.
 Jodie Foster was previously occupied with directing duties of Flora Plum before its star Russell Crowe was injured and left the project, leading to that production's shutdown.
 To join Panic Room, Foster also stepped down as head of the awards jury at the 2001 Cannes Film Festival.
 Foster had a week to prepare for her role before filming resumed.

 Five weeks after Foster began filming Panic Room, she learned she was pregnant.
 She informed Fincher and his producer Chaffin of her pregnancy, and they decided to continue filming.
 Fincher did not want to rush production, so Foster changed her wardrobe from a tank top to a heavy sweater to disguise indications of her pregnancy.
 For action scenes, stunt double Jill Stokesberry replaced Foster.